-Routine tasks are characteristic of many middle-skilled cognitive and manual jobs, such as book-keeping, clerical work, repetitive production, and monitoring jobs.
-Because the core job tasks of these occupations follow precise, well-understood procedures, they can be (and increasingly are) codified in computer software and performed by machines (or, alternatively, are sent electronically-'outsourced'-to foreign worksites).
-The substantial declines in clerical and administrative occupations depicted in Figure 12 are likely a consequence of the falling price of machine substitutes for these tasks.
+Routine tasks are characteristic of many middle skilled cognitive and manual jobs, such as bookkeeping, clerical work, repetitive production, and monitoring jobs.
+Because the core job tasks of these occupations follow precise, well-understood procedures, they can be (and increasingly are) codified in computer software and performed by machines (or, alternatively, are sent electronically-"outsourced"-to foreign worksites).
+The substantial declines in clerical and administrative occupations depicted in Fig. 12 are likely a consequence of the falling price of machine substitutes for these tasks.
 It is important to observe, however, that computerization has not reduced the economic value or prevalence of the tasks that were performed by workers in these occupations-quite the opposite.
-But tasks that primarily involve organizing, storing, retrieving, and manipulating information-most common in middle-skilled administrative, clerical and production tasks-are increasingly codified in computer software and performed by machines.
-Simultaneously, these technological advances have dramatically lowered the cost of offshoring information-based tasks to foreign worksites (Blinder, 2007; Jensen and Kletzer, 2008 and forthcoming; Blinder and Krueger, 2009; Oldesnki, 2009).
+But tasks that primarily involve organizing, storing, retrieving, and manipulating information-most common in middle skilled administrative, clerical and production tasks-are increasingly codified in computer software and performed by machines.
+Simultaneously, these technological advances have dramatically lowered the cost of offshoring information-based tasks to foreign worksites (Blinder, 2007; Jensen et al., 2005; Jensen and Kletzer, forthcoming; Blinder and Krueger, 2008; Oldenski, 2009).